jamesdew12/Tray/README.md

   0 3

   4 3
-- Finally type in the navigational commands in the last line, use only N,W,S or E, each representing North, West, South and East respectively.
-Make sure to type in in CAPS and leave no spaces. e.g:
+- Finally, type in the navigational commands in the last line, use only N,W,S or E, each representing North, West, South and East respectively.
+Make sure to type in CAPS and leave no spaces. e.g:

   NNESEESWNW

 - If there is some confusion please feel free to use the ``input.txt`` file for reference.

 ## Reflection
-It was tough choice between either working in Ruby or Javascript, two languages that I am familiar with, however I opted to work in Ruby because its a language I have been using recently and feel most confident in writing in and showing off my skills.
+It was a tough choice between either working in Ruby or Javascript, two languages that I am familiar with, however, I opted to work in Ruby because its a language I have been using recently and feel most confident in writing in and showing off my skills.

-If I was to do the test differently/again I would firstly do it in Javascript so I could put in some more practice in Javascript, and get more code exposure to different languages.
-However If I were to expand on this test I would add some more variables to the equation e.g. sofa in the room.
+If I was to do the test differently/again I would first do it in Javascript so I could put in some more practice in Javascript, and get more code exposure to different languages.
+However, If I were to expand on this test I would add some more variables to the equation e.g. sofa in the room.

-Overall I think the challenge went pretty well, I’m really happy with the code that I have written, the tests I have wrote and the overall experience of the test itself was quite fun and good for practice.
+Overall I think the challenge went pretty well, I’m really happy with the code that I have written, the tests I have written and the overall experience of the test itself was quite fun and good for practice.

 # Implementation & Sales Engineer Candidate Test
-For this test please go to the Implementation & Sales Engineer Candidate Test file in this repository.
+For this test please go to the Implementation & Sales Engineer Candidate Test directory in this repository.